Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
 A text editor written in Java.
-The goal is a coding editor suited to write rather simple applications, may be for home requirements, and to provide a simple but flexible setting up of projects.
+The goal is a coding editor suited to write rather simple applications, may be for home requirements, and to provide a simple but flexible setting up of projects.<br>
 The coding language is Java and to try out that other project categories can be added draft implementations for setting Perl and HTML projects are included.
 <p>
 REQUIREMENTS FOR TESTING AND COMPILATION<br>
 Running the program requires JAVA 8 (JRE 8).
-Some modifications to use Java 9 remain have yet to be done.<p>
+Modifications to use Java 9 have yet to be done.<p>
 The program must be found in the same folder as the two .properties files and the Resources folder, just like found in the 'EadgythProgram' folder in this repository.<p>
 To compile the program the source files (packages) must be placed in a directory that also